 In children, heart failure is most often caused by either a congenital heart defect or a cardiomyopathy.

 A heart transplant isn't the right treatment for everyone, however.
 Certain factors may mean you're not a good candidate for a heart transplant.
-While each case is considered individually by a transplant center, you could be prevented from having a heart transplant if you:
+While each case is considered individually by a transplant center, a heart transplant may not be appropriate if you:

 - Are age 65 or older